 Because swimming allows you to feel relatively weightless and glide through the water, you may not realize the hard work you are doing.
 However, the movements involved with swimming, including stroking with your arms and kicking your legs, provide a challenging workout.

 These movements require your body to send more oxygen and blood to your tissues.
 The heart has to pump harder to accomplish this.
 Because your heart consists of muscular tissue, this increased pumping strengthens your heart muscle, improving your cardiovascular conditioning.

 A Quick Calorie Burn

-Swimming, regardless of the stroke you use to move through the water, is an effective way to burn calories.
-Harvard Medical School notes that in 30 minutes of swimming the backstroke, a 125-pound person burns 240 calories.
+Swimming, regardless of the stroke you use to move through the water, is an effective way to burn calories for weight management or fat loss.
+In 30 minutes of swimming the backstroke, a 125-pound person burns 240 calories.
 The same person burns 300 calories in 30 minutes of swimming the breaststroke and 330 calories in half an hour of swimming the front crawl or butterfly.
 The more you weigh, the more calories you'll burn.
 How hard you work also influences calorie burn; the higher the intensity of your swim workout, the more calories you'll burn.